Health and safety first

 Can I visit my relative indoors as well as outdoors?

 Yes.
-Residents families and friends are free to visit outdoors as well as indoors from 03 May 2021.
+Resident’s families and friends are free to visit outdoors as well as indoors as of May 2021.
 All families will need to prebook, wear PPE and have a negative test before visiting.
-Tests will be provided by us and will take approximately 20 minutes before we can confirm the result.
-Two nominated family members will be able to visit the premises at any one time and extensive cleaning will take place before and after each visit.
+Tests will be provided by us and will take approximately 30 minutes before we can confirm the result.
+Two family members will be able to visit the premises at any one time and extensive cleaning will take place before and after each visit.

 What are the arrangements for visiting relatives who are at the end of life?